Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 ## Identifier

+These test cases would be enough as it includes the potential inputs that could be applied to the Identifier token.
+It went through the possible names whether it be a single character or even a whole string like the word apple to make sure it would be able to run properly.
+There were still some failed cases that were expected however:

+- `class` as an input failed due to it being a reserved word for C++ so it cannot be used

+- `empty` or an empty input would also fail due to it not being able to be used as the function would not be able to lex properly.

+- `whitespace` or just a space input would not lex properly for a similar reason to `empty`

-In the case of Identifiers, the tests besides the ones that had input of whitespace or empty input successfully lexed.
-Whitespace or empty inputs would return errors.
-A possible example for this situation is identifying a class but the class wouldn't have a space between two words in its name and leaving behind an error.
+A possible example for the situation regarding the empty and whitespaceis identifying a class but the class wouldn't have a space between two words in its name and leaving behind an error.
 This can also be the case when the user cannot name their potential function with an empty input.

-As for the other errors,

-- `class` was not lexed properly most likely due to it being a reserved word in terms of C++.
-- `$tring` also returned an error due to the invalid character '$'  being seen as a separator while assuming the Identifier was the rest of the string 'tring'.

 ## Qualifiers

-For Qualifiers, it was a really big unsure for why the errors were appearing.
-This could be due to the way the inputs were put into the procedure_Qualifier or potentially other factors.
-Through an updated test, static would have been a valid input for a qualifier

-In terms of the inputs of static, int, and char, those would have been lexed properly under qualifiers to my knowledge but the tests return errors in those cases.
+For Qualifiers, the inputs `int`, `boolean`, and `real` lexed properly through the tests.
+Outside of these three tests, there were issues outside of that with:

+-`static` should be able to successfully lex as a qualifier but most likely failed due to not being included inside of the possible inputs inside the original procedure.

+-`char` would be in a similar situation as static in this case on why it failed to lex properly.

 ## Expression
 Uncertian of the failure of the test cases.
 Although the test cases were a failure,